apache/trafficcontrol/docs/source/admin/traffic_vault.rst

 app/db/reencrypt/reencrypt
 --------------------------
-The :program:`app/db/reencrypt/reencrypt` binary is used to re-encrypt all data in the Postgres Traffic Vault with a new base64-encoded AES key.
+The :program:`reencrypt` binary is used to re-encrypt all data in the Postgres Traffic Vault with a new base64-encoded AES key.

 .. note:: For proper resolution of configuration files, it's recommended that this binary be run from the ``app/db/reencrypt`` directory.